Skip to content

 Overview

-The Victorian Government is planning to deliver more homes in Bendigo at Flora Hill, bringing much-needed housing to the region.
+Development Victoria is delivering more homes in Bendigo at 2 Osborne Street, Flora Hill, bringing much-needed housing to the region.

 Previously the site of the Bendigo Teachers’ College and later used by La Trobe University for student accommodation, the site is predominantly vacant aside from the historic ‘Eumana’ House which will be retained.